Hitoshi Aonuma, Ph.D.

 Research Interests

 Animals alter their behavior to respond to the demands of changing circumstances.
 We have investigated the design principle of neuronal mechanisms underlying adaptive behavior including social adaptability in animals.
 We focus on how animals decide their behavior depending on their circumstance and previous experiences.
 Aggressive behavior in insects provides great model systems to investigate the neuronal mechanisms underlying emerging adaptive behaviors.
 We focus on insects and some kinds of invertebrate animals to investigate neuronal mechanisms of adaptive behavior since they have relatively simple and identical nervous systems.
-From comparative neurophysiological research, we deepen understanding the adaptive behavior of animals, which help us to develop biology and biological-inspired technical innovations.
+From comparative neurophysiological research, we deepen our understanding of the adaptive behavior of animals, which helps us to develop biology and biological-inspired technical innovations.

 Research Focus